Training to climb Kilimanjaro is as much about your physical endurance as it is about your mental stamina.

 There is a flip side though.
 The more fit you are, the harder and faster you can push yourself, and the quicker you think you can ascend Kili.

 Going as slow as possible, even when you are on the lower reaches and feeling great, is key to your success on Kili.
 You will hear your porters say Pole Pole, which means Slow Slow in Swahili.
 This is possibly the best advice you will get!

-Your body needs time to acclimitize to high altitude and a strong cardiovascular system can help but not if you have pushed yourself too hard.
+Your body needs time to acclimatize to high altitude and a strong cardiovascular system can help but not if you have pushed yourself too hard.
 A good recent example of how a strong cardiovascular system can trick one comes from an accomplished Australian marathon runner who collapsed at Stella Point because he had gone too fast early on in his hike.

-For relatively fit people who already undertake a fair share of cardiovascular exercise we recommend maintaining your regime until 1 month before your climb.
+For relatively fit people who already undertake a fair share of cardiovascular exercise we recommend maintaining your Kilimanjaro training regime until 1 month before your climb.
 At this point we recommend increasing the duration, but not intensity, of your exercises.

-In addition to aerobic exercise you should also be doing light strength training, particularly for your legs, core and upper body.
+In addition to aerobic exercise, you should also be doing light strength training, particularly for your legs, core and upper body.

 - Front and Reverse Leg-curls (thigh muscle and hamstrings)